How to Find Eco-Friendly & Sustainable Furniture in the Modern World

 Showroom employees should easily know the answers to these questions.
 If they do not, take that as a sign that the pieces may not be as eco-friendly as you would hope.

 Consider researching the company’s shipping practices.
 Eco-friendly companies focused on sustainable practices often strive to reduce their carbon imprint, which is one reason why sustainable furniture generally is able to be fully disassembled.

 When disassembled, the furniture can be flat-packed for shipping.
 Unlike the transportation of assembled furniture, flat-packed furniture allows carriers to fill their trucks to capacity and prevent additional delivery trips and fuel stops.

 Freight carriers, shippers, and their affiliates are also moving to more eco-friendly shipping methods.
 SmartWay Transport Partnership is a collaboration between the Environmental Protection Agency (EPA) and the transport industry to reduce emissions and boost energy efficiency.

-So far, the partnership has saved the equivalent of powering 12 million homes in fuel, as well as reduced transportation’s air pollution by 94 million tons.
+So far, the partnership has saved the equivalent of powering 21 million homes in fuel, as well as reduced transportation’s air pollution by 143 million metric tons of carbon dioxide.